hexdreamer/tesseract-build/README.md

 #### Iterate over results

-The API can recognizes varying *levels* of text in this top-down order: blocks, paragraphs, lines, words, symbols.  **RIL_TEXTLINE** is the *ResultIteratorLevel* for working with individual lines of text.
+The API can recognize varying *levels* of text in this top-down order: blocks, paragraphs, lines, words, symbols.  **RIL_TEXTLINE** is the *ResultIteratorLevel* for working with individual lines of text.
 Here we're using a textline iterator and getting the (x1,y1) and (x2,y2) coordinates of the recognized line's bounding box:

 ```swift
 let iterator = TessBaseAPIGetIterator(tessAPI)